-- 3. Technical Questionnaire (TQ) characteristics (TG Template: Chapter 10: TQ 5) - 3.1 The model Technical Questionnaire included in the Test Guidelines seeks information on specific characteristics of importance for distinguishing varieties. - 3.2 Characteristics to be included in the Technical Questionnaire should comprise: - (a) the grouping characteristics and - (b) the most discriminating characteristics, unless it is considered unrealistic to expect breeders to describe these characteristics.
+- 3. Technical Questionnaire (TQ) characteristics (Chapter 10: TQ 5) - 3.1 The model Technical Questionnaire included in the Test Guidelines seeks information on specific characteristics of importance for distinguishing varieties. - 3.2 Characteristics to be included in the Technical Questionnaire should comprise: - (a) the grouping characteristics and unless it is considered unrealistic to expect breeders to describe these characteristics.